jsphuebner/esp-egycounter/README.md

 ![](images/cabinet.jpg)

 Finally you need to flash some software onto the ESP8266 that is found in the esp8266-egy-counter directory.
 Many tutorials out there how to achieve that with Arduino.
+Then set it up to connect to your local Wifi hotspot.

 The ESP module provides its own web interface for debugging